Ramos, McKeon, DeAngelo & Wagner Bills Would Boost Development of Energy Efficient, Environmentally-Friendly Buildings

 Priority consideration would also be given to any application for a permit, grant, approval, loan application, or other authorization granted by DEP for a project that includes the use of a blue or green roof.

-"Given the fact that priority consideration will be given to projects that incorporate blue or green roofs, hopefully more project developers will be encouraged to adopt this environmentally-conscious approach," said Wagner (D-Bergen/Passaic).
-"We need to do everything in our power to promote eco-friendly designs."
+“Given the fact that priority consideration will be given to projects that incorporate blue or green roofs, hopefully more project developers will be encouraged to adopt this environmentally-conscious approach,” said Wagner.
+“We need to do everything in our power to promote eco-friendly designs.”

-The measures now await consideration by the Senate.
+The measures were approved by the Assembly Environment and Solid Waste Committee and now await consideration by the full Assembly.